 The Frog Lake Massacre

 The first in a trilogy of stories that follow one man's life from the Riel Rebellion of 1885 to the Boxcar Rebellion of the Great Depression.
-In the spring of 1884, an adventurous young man packs his bags in Victoria, BC, and heads for the prairies, looking for a new life and hoping to get involved in an Indian "war."
-(Long listed for both the BC and national ReLit book awards.)
+In the spring of 1884, an adventurous young man packs his bags in Victoria, BC, and heads for the prairies, looking for a new life and hoping to get involved in the trouble brewing with the Indians there.

 "A very well researched... good historical novel. ...a strong fictional character."
 St. Albert Gazette